 More about this marker.
 The one-lane bridge was to be closed in the early 1990s, but complaints from people who use the bridge frequently led to a reconsideration, and some repair work was done allowing it to stay open.
 The bridge is slated for replacement.

 Also see . . .
 CStPM&O & CNW Cobban Wisconsin.
 "This old girder bridge still stands functionally today, has one lane traffic, and hardwood cross-plank roadbed with additional hardwood planks for the tire paths.
 As you walk or ride over on a bike, you can see the water beneath through the gaps in the wooden planks."
 (Submitted on October 20, 2008.)

 Credits.
-This page originally submitted on , by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 2,179 times since then and 149 times this year.
-Photos: 1. submitted on , by Keith L of Wisconsin Rapids, Wisconsin.
-2, 3. submitted on , by Tami Carlson of Minneapolis, Minnesota.
-4, 5. submitted on , by Keith L of Wisconsin Rapids, Wisconsin.
-6. submitted on , by Tami Carlson of Minneapolis, Minnesota.
-7, 8. submitted on , by Keith L of Wisconsin Rapids, Wisconsin. • Bill Pfingsten was the editor who published this page.
-This page was last revised on June 16, 2016.
+This page was last revised on July 23, 2021.
+It was originally submitted on October 20, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 2,543 times since then and 38 times this year.
+Photos: 1. submitted on July 23, 2021, by Fitzie Heimdahl of Eau Claire, Wisconsin.
+2, 3. submitted on October 20, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
+4, 5, 6. submitted on July 27, 2013, by Tami Carlson of Minneapolis, Minnesota.
+7, 8, 9. submitted on October 20, 2008, by Keith L of Wisconsin Rapids, Wisconsin. • Bill Pfingsten was the editor who published this page.